NEW: "There are still so many unanswered questions," says sister of murdered British girl

 Knox may be ordered to return to Italy for the retrial.

+If the acquittal is overturned, the case will go back to an appellate court and Knox might have to return to Italy.
 If she refuses, the Italian government could appeal to the U.S. government for her extradition.

-But even if it does, Knox might still not end up before an Italian court.
+But even if it does, Knox still not might end up before an Italian court.

 U.S. officials might reject such a request because it violates the U.S. legal principle that a criminal defendant can’t be tried twice on the same allegation, said Joey Jackson, a contributor for HLN’s “In Session.”